🎁 Use code WELCOME3 during checkout to get discount on your first booking with us. Enjoy! ☀️

 • Free delivery anywhere in Larnaca

-— your hotel, the Finikoudes seafront or any address in town, with no airport surcharge.
+Your hotel, the Finikoudes seafront or any city address, with no airport surcharge.

 • Cars cleared for Northern Cyprus crossings

-— tick the cross-border filter at booking and avoid awkwardness at the Dherynia or Metehan checkpoint.
+Tick the "cross-border" filter at booking and avoid surprises at the checkpoint.

-Drivers used to right-hand traffic often pick an automatic for Cyprus.
-It removes the extra task of shifting with the left hand and lets you concentrate on lanes and roundabouts.
-The premium for an automatic runs around 6–15 USD per day, and they go first in high season — book one to two months ahead for July and August.
+Drivers used to right-hand traffic often pick an automatic here: it removes the extra task of changing gears with the left hand and lets you concentrate on lanes and roundabouts.
+The premium is around 6–15 USD per day, and automatics go first in high season — book one to two months ahead for July and August.

 A gentle first route